AI & Automation

 Real Estate Lead Nurturing Automation: Stop Nurturing and Start Converting

-·8 min read
+·10 min read

 Real Estate Lead Nurturing Automation: Stop Nurturing and Start Converting

-You're Nurturing Leads That Don't Need Nurturing
+Are You Nurturing Leads That Don't Need Nurturing?

+Most likely, yes.
 You built the funnel.
 Lead comes in, gets tagged, enters a 45-day email sequence.
 Drip, drip, drip.
 Educational content.
 Case studies.
 Testimonials.
 A calendar link in every email.
 The whole nurture machine humming along in the background.

 Sixty days later, you check the numbers.
 Two hundred leads entered the sequence.
 Fourteen opened more than two emails.
 Three clicked the calendar link.
 One booked a meeting.
 One.